Download This Sample

 Sign Me Up

-Amelia Earhart was an American aviation pioneer and author and the first female aviator to fly solo across the Atlantic Ocean.
+Amelia Earhart was an American aviation pioneer and the first female aviator to fly solo across the Atlantic Ocean.
 She received the U.S. Distinguished Flying Cross for this record and set many other records as well as becoming a best-selling author.
-She disappeared flying over the central Pacific Ocean on July 2, 1937 and was never found.
-For more information and facts about Amelia Earhart below or download the entire 14 page premium worksheet pack to utilise within the classroom or home learning environment.
+She disappeared flying over the central Pacific Ocean on July 2, 1937, and was never found.

 Amelia Mary Earhart